 Keeping your Life Support and Hazard Protection charged is essential if you want to explore beyond the immediate vicinity around your ship.
-Life support is easy to top off.
-You can charge it with any red “isotope” material you find in the game, which is plentiful.
-Your Hazard Protection, on the other hand, recharges when you’re safe in your ship or in a shelter, but can only be recharged with special items, or the minerals Zinc or Titanium.
-You can find those on most alien planets, but they’re not always plentiful.
-Zinc always comes in certain yellow planets; Titanium can be stolen from sentinel robots you’ll find patrolling every planet.
+Life Support is easy to top off.
+You can charge it with either carbon, condensed carbon, or oxygen.
+Your Hazard Protection, on the other hand, recharges when you’re safe in your ship or in a shelter, but it can only be recharged with special items or certain minerals.
+However, which minerals your Hazard Protection needs really depends on the planet you’re on.
+Radiation planets, for example, require that the Hazard Protection be refilled with Uranium, while a Toxic planet will require that Hazard Protection be refilled with Ammonia.

 While away from your ship, though, you might not be able to find what you need for a recharge, and this can be deadly, especially early in the game.
-So when you do find Zinc, which is pretty common, it’s always a good idea to grab it and keep some on-hand for an emergency.
-Same goes with Plutonium: anytime you see red crystals, grab some.
-You’ll use it constantly, but more than that, Plutonium keeps life support running, and that’s what keeps you alive and exploring.
+So, when you do find what you need, it’s always a good idea to grab it and keep some on hand for an emergency.
+Same goes with carbon or oxygen: Any time you see some, grab some.
+You’ll use it constantly, and it never hurts to have extra on hand.

-Inventory slots are important in No Man’s Sky, but it’s not immediately apparent how to upgrade your junk when you first start out.
+Inventory slots are important in No Man’s Sky, but it’s not immediately apparent how to upgrade your items when you first start out.
 You can buy new ships and multi-tools, but your exosuit has to be upgraded piece by piece.
-To do that, you need to seek out Shelters and Colonial Outposts.
+To do that, you need to seek out shelters and outposts and visit space stations.